-The Trust is to run a week’s study on the Gorgias in Umbria, central Italy.
-The week will run from 29th August to 5th September: we will be guests of Etain and Martin who run a small farm called Pratale in the Umbrian hills between Gubbio and Perugia.
+The Trust is to run a week’s study on the First Alcibiades in Umbria, central Italy.
+The week will run from 4th to 11th June: we will be guests of Etain and Martin who run a small farm called Pratale in the Umbrian hills between Gubbio and Perugia.

-We ask for a donation to the Trust of £15 for the week to help with the Trust’s expenses; other than this small donation the fees of the week are only accommodation costs - 15 euros per day inclusive, payable while you are at Pratale.
+We ask for a donation to the Trust of £15 for the week to help with the Trust’s expenses; other than this small donation the fees of the week are only food and sundry costs - 20 euros per day inclusive, payable directly to our hosts while you are at Pratale.
 Pratale guests will find the accommodation is fairly basic, but the welcome is warm, the food (largely from the farm itself) delicious, and the surroundings beautiful.
 We will be joining in with the cooking and washing up duties: for more information about the farm and Etain and Martin’s approach to life on it, click here - Pratale.